adamant/adamant.language.reference/ideas-considering.md

 ## Operator for Await

 Given that async will be more pervasive in my language.
 Perhaps it makes sense to give in an operator.
 One idea is to use `!`.
-It conveys the do it sense.
+It conveys the "do it" sense.
 Indeed, Haskell uses it as the force evaluation operator.
+Other options include `>>` and `|>`.
+Those are reversible which might be useful.
+Both give the sense of directing output or ordering.
+If await has an operator, should `async` have one too?

 ## Use `|` as Remainder Operator